microsoft/vscode-docs/api/extension-guides/tree-view.md

 ## View Container

-A View Container contains a list of views that are displayed in the Activity Bar along with the built-in View Containers.
+A View Container contains a list of views that are displayed in the Activity Bar or Panel along with the built-in View Containers.
 Examples of built-in View Containers are Source Control and Explorer.

 ![View Container](images/tree-view/view-container.png)